 Nicki has been a volunteer planner for Birmingham and Black Country branch and is on the CRT Heritage Advisory Group.

 Ian is experienced in town and country planning, having worked in central and local government, the private sector and the voluntary sector.
-Now retired, he spent 20 years as an independent consultant focussing on community heritage projects, parks, businesses and railways.
+Ian is now semi-retired, allowing him to devote more time to voluntary activities.
+He spent 20 years as an independent consultant focussing on community heritage projects, parks, businesses and railways.
 Ian’s PHD centred on the success (or otherwise) of regeneration programmes across the country.

 Ian started campaigning for the waterways when he was 18 years old, lobbying to stop the Edinburgh & Glasgow Union Canal from being blocked by a new city bypass.
 Since then, Ian has enjoyed many holidays on canals across the country.